valette/ACVD/Readme.md

 additionnally, when running ACVD, a file output_1.ply is also written.
 It is the output mesh before post-processing using quadrics.

-note that to enforce a manifold output mesh, such as explained in [3], you need to use the -m 1 option, and to define a correct number of spare clusters using options -sf or -sc.
+note that to enforce a manifold output mesh, such as explained in [3], you need to use the -m 1 option.

 comments, suggestions : https://github.com/valette/ACVD/issues